sidms/sidtri/about.md

 * Benchmarking
 * Sinatra

-*Mostly i write what i came up with daily basis so that it may be useful to refer sometime later*
+*Mostly i write here what i came up with daily basis so that it may be useful to refer sometime later*